FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 Local scalar products are performed concurrently.
 Thus, the implementation is parallel except for the sum which corresponds to a :freefem:`MPI_Reduce` call across the :math:`np` MPI processes.

-Note also that the implementation relies on the knowledge of a partition of unity so that the FreeFem++ syntax is :freefem:`dscalprod(D, u, v)`.
+Note also that the implementation relies on the knowledge of a partition of unity so that the **FreeFEM** syntax is :freefem:`dscalprod(D, u, v)`.

 A :freefem:`axpy` procedure :math:`y \leftarrow \alpha\,x+y` for :math:`x,y\in \mathbb{R}^{n}` and :math:`\alpha\in\R` is easily implemented concurrently for distributed vectors in the form: